 Ten years from now, I’m sat in the Office with my keyboard laid out in front of me (unique to my setup using VR tech), and I’m typing an email on my virtual keyboard, using gesture controls from Project Soli.
 But what’s the point?
 Tristan Harris, a former design philosopher at Google, believes he has the answer…

-The point, according the Tristan, is to develop meaningful interactions.
-Think about if your interactions weren’t just an interface with a particular device or software, but an input for a connected world that delivers real value to you as an end user.
+The point, according to the Tristan, is to develop meaningful interactions.
+Think about if your interactions weren’t just an interface with a particular device or software, but an input for a connected world that delivers real value to you as an end-user.

 But what if your interaction with one of these tools informed an interaction with the next?
 Then we shift from the attention economy to providing real value.